Felglitzzz/js-dsa/data-structures/linked-list/README.md

 # Linked List

-A linear data structure that consists of nodes where each nodes contain data and a reference/pointer to the next node in the list
+A linear data structure that consists of nodes where each nodes contain data and a reference/pointer to the next node in the list.
+They are scattered all over memory

 ## Real life examples